 Visiting the middle east and not seeing the desert is like going to a restaurant and not ordering anything.
 The deserts in Qatar are especially interesting.
 There you have high and steep dunes.
 So, you got an excellent opportunity of dune bashing here in an SUV.
 Not for those who get motion sickness!

 But that’s not the end of your desert adventure!
-You can go quad-biking, paragliding and sand-skiing as well.
+You can go quad-biking, paragliding, and sand-skiing as well.
 Feeling the dry wind rush through your hair while you take on the golden mountains of sand will make you feel like the Prince of Persia himself!
 You can also ride camels and horses in the desert.
 A famous spectacle is the camel race at Al Shahaniya.
-It is more popular than any other sports here and has its own TV channel.
+It is more popular than any other sport here and has its own TV channel.

 Souq Waqif Market

 The famous ancient ‘standing market’ in Souq Waqif has to be near the top of your things to do in Qatar list.
-Your mind will be boggled by the sheer complexity of goods and crafts peddled in real arabian style.
+Your mind will be boggled by the sheer complexity of goods and crafts peddled in real Arabian style.
 The aromas coming from spices and fresh veggies and meat mix up to make a perfume no one can duplicate.

 Do take care not to empty your whole wallet here!
-You have to save something for the knafeh, a famous turkish dessert.
+You have to save something for the knafeh, a famous Turkish dessert.
 The shops display many intricately crafted merchandise ranging from beads to gold, so you will never run out of things to see in Souq Waqif.
-You will feel like you are in one of the arabian nights here.
+You will feel like you are in one of the Arabian nights here.

-Around Doha Bay, the 7 kilometer strip sits in a crescent shape.
+Around Doha Bay, the 7-kilometer strip sits in a crescent shape.
 It starts vaguely at Sheraton Hotel and ends at the art museum.
 You should absolutely not miss a chance to take a relaxing stroll on this crazy-popular promenade next time you’re in Doha.